ronanchilvers/ronanchilvers.github.io/content/posts/twelve-duchies/chapter-2-part-1.md

 > [!roll] Questions
 > Does Camryn know how many from their tracks?
 50/50 - 13 - Yes but...

 Camryn rocks back on his heels - "Three I think - the storm washed most of the tracks away.
 I suspect there was someone else here as well though.
-There's blood on the floor of the taproom that it isn't orc blood and Hadley was by the door."
+There's blood on the floor of the taproom that isn't orc blood and Hadley was by the door."

 Tasha nods - the dagger feels suddenly heavy inside her robe.
 She feels a compulsion to reveal it but something stops her.
 "Look - I need to get back to the temple.
 Bring Hadley to me and I'll ...
 I'll prepare him for burial."